jscraftcamp/website/README.md

-# JS CraftCamp - Website
+# JS CraftCamp -An Amazing Website

 _New README is WIP_